-The Qur’an itself subjects itself to falsifiability by even the most uncouth of people.
-How is that the Qur’an is subject to a falsifiability test and these supposed Imams are not?
+The Qur’an itself subjects itself to a falsification test by even the most uncouth of people.
+How is that the Qur’an is subject to a falsification test and these supposed Imams are not?

-As we noted one would have to prove the odd assertion that purity equates to infallibility.
-If that is the case then we know that Ali (r.a) is not pure because he made a colossal error in the battle of Siffin.
+As we noted, one would have to prove the odd assertion that purity equates to infallibility.
+If that is the case then we know that Ali is not pure because he made a colossal error in the battle of Siffin.

 You can see Ali’s decision critiqued here: https://primaquran.com/2020/06/09/the-ibadi-narrative-on-what-really-happened-at-the-battle-of-siffin/